bernie-skipole/indi/docs/source/usage/functions.rst

     # define the hosts/ports where servers are listenning, these functions return named tuples.

-    mqtt_host = mqtt_server(host='10.34.167.1', port=1883)
+    mqtt_host = mqtt_server('indi_client01', host='10.34.167.1', port=1883)
     redis_host = redis_server(host='localhost', port=6379)

     # blocking call which runs the service, communicating between mqtt and redis

     mqtttoredis(mqtt_host, redis_host, blob_folder='/path/to/blob_folder')

-    # Set the blob_folder to a directory of your choice
-    # and substitute your own MQTT server ip address for 10.34.167.1
+Set the blob_folder to a directory of your choice and substitute your own MQTT server ip address for 10.34.167.1, and client id for 'indi_client01'.

 .. _web_client: